NatLibFi/Annif/README.md

 # Publications / How to cite

-Two articles about Annif have been published in peer-reviewed Open Access journals.
+See below for some articles about Annif in peer-reviewed Open Access journals.
 The software itself is also archived on Zenodo and has a [citable DOI](https://doi.org/10.5281/zenodo.5654173).